Bing redirect virus on Mac: Removal instruction

 It should look like this:

 There are several steps to manual Bing redirect virus removal.
-First, stop it running.
+First, stop it from running.

 - Look for any processes that look like they may be malware.
 If you’re not sure, google the name of suspicious processes.

 - If you find one, select it and press the Quit Process button in the toolbar.

 - Look for any applications you don’t remember installing.

 Go to the Safari menu > Preferences > General.